dcalhoun/block-editor-assets-endpoint/README.md

 ## Testing Instructions

 1. Clone this repository.
-1. Run `npx @wp-now/wp-now start` within the cloned repository.
+1. Run `npm start` within the cloned repository to start the development server.
-1. Install and activate the [Jetpack plugin](https://wordpress.org/plugins/jetpack/) for the site.
+1. Run `npx @wp-now/wp-now start` within the cloned repository to start a WordPress site.
 1. Visit the following in your browser: `http://localhost:8881/?rest_route=/beae/v1/editor-assets`[^1].
 1. Observe the block editor assets returned, including third-party block assets.